The designing principle, more or less, is the collection of creative things you do to present and tell your story.

 A Visit from the Goon Squad by Jennifer Egan

-This story follows the lives of several characters as the grow old.
+This story follows the lives of several characters as they grow old.
 Its designing principle is hard to describe.
 It’s composed of thirteen loosely connected short stories, but it’s more than that…even if I can’t quite put it into words.
 One chapter is a slide show presentation.
 It’s definitely outside the box.
 Read it to see for yourself.

 Where’d You Go Bernadette by Maria Semple